dinoki-ai/public_win/README.md

 # Dinoki Releases

-Public releases for the Dinoki app.
+Public releases for the Dinoki Windows app.

 ## What is Dinoki?